digitalocean/marketplace-kubernetes/stacks/gluu/README.md

 ```

-Check gluu-gateway is running in `gluu-gateway` namespace:
+Check gluu-gateway is running in the namesapce gluu-gateway was installed in i.e `gluu-gateway`  if it was installed:

-**Note: Gluu-Gateway  is alpha in this installation**
+**Note: Gluu-Gateway  is beta in this installation**

 ```
 kubectl get pods -n gluu-gateway